Root of trust giving the perfect random numbers

 QRNG can be applied to in-flight pilot simulation.
 This is an important use case as it optimizes the training simulations with event randomization during a simulated operation.
 Flight simulation with EaaS enables Air Force pilots to engage with different simulated scenarios before conducting operations, airdrops, or landing.

-The technology is applied to generate keys for confidential transactions or top-secret messages, in addition to systems for launching operations (i.e. Command Centre) or missile launch systems.
+The Quantum Random Number Generator is applied to generate keys for confidential transactions or top-secret messages, in addition to systems for launching operations (i.e. Command Centre) or missile launch systems.

 QRNG technology can be applied to ID card systems to generate a random number at every instant an ID card is used, and subsequently track the movements of every personnel (especially at defence facilities), to curtail any unnecessary movement/track specific personnel.